martgil/webext-docs/cloudFile.rst

 .. api-section-annotation-hack::

-Retrieve information about a single cloud file account.
+Retrieve information about a single cloud file account, or :value:`undefined` if it does not exists

 .. api-header::
    :label: Parameters